 FACE also serves K-3rd grade families at the Haak’u Community Academy, working toward supporting families in Adult Education and 1-Hour (weekly) PACT Time that takes place in the elementary school setting.

-My name is Larissa Judd, and I am from Grants New Mexico, born and raised.
-I have my Associates Degree in General Studies and an Associate’s Degree in Elementary Education.
-I am currently working on my Bachelor’s degree in Elementary Education through NMSU.
-I serve on the board for the New Mexico Breastfeeding task force and I am also a volunteer soccer coach for AYSO.
-Currently I work as the Parent Educator for the Family and Child Education (FACE) Program for the Pueblo of Acoma Department of Education.
-With this I serve mothers and children in the community from prenatal to three years old.
+Hello Everyone, my name is Larissa Lujan- Judd, and I am from Grants New Mexico, born and raised.
+I have my Associates Degree in Liberal Arts an Associate’s Degree in Elementary Education, a Bachelor’s Degree in Elementary Education and I am currently working on my Masters of Early Childhood Education through NMSU.
+I serve on the board for the New Mexico Breastfeeding task force.
+Currently I work as the Parent Educator and have been for going on three years for the Family and Child Education (FACE) Program for the Pueblo of Acoma Department of Education.
+With this I serve expecting mothers and children in the community from prenatal to five years of age.
 The primary goal of home-based services it to support parents in their role as their child’s first teacher because learning happens in the everyday moments you share with your child.
 I am very pleased to serve the Acoma community and I look forward to seeing the great steps our program will take as we serve our families in the community.